00015775/CorrNet/macOS_en.md

 The end result is:

-* * The original demo.py can't complete normal reasoning even if it can be started on macOS.
+**The original demo.py can't complete normal reasoning even if it can be started on macOS.
-System-level adaptation is necessary to make the project fully operational. **
+System-level adaptation is necessary to make the project fully operational.**

 # # 4.
 Detailed explanation of MAC OS adaptation modification (line by line description)

 This chapter is the core part of this README.
 Here, we will explain which files must be modified in order for CorrNet to run successfully on macOS, and explain the reasons one by one.
 Contains the following contents:

--4.1 adapt decode.py (fix vocab/unicode/numpy/beam search)
+- 4.1 adapt decode.py (fix vocab/unicode/numpy/beam search)
--4.2 fix demo.py (input, equipment, model loading, MPS fallback) -4.3 repair utils/GpuDataParallel
+- 4.2 fix demo.py (input, equipment, model loading, MPS fallback)
+- 4.3 repair utils/GpuDataParallel
--4.4 Repair picture sorting and video frame reading (to prevent disorder) -4.5 modify the model weight loading mode (compatible with macOS torch)
+- 4.4 Repair picture sorting and video frame reading (to prevent disorder)
+- 4.5 modify the model weight loading mode (compatible with macOS torch)

 ---